IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 Now, for the rest of the tutorial, you will use `horea-demo-project` or whatever you named your project, as your namespace.
 More on this in the following steps.
 Just know that your project is the same as your namespace in terms of OpenShift.

 ### Edit the manager.yaml file

-OpenShift is built with the best security practices in mind.
-For that reason, we need to defer the security context to OpenShift.
+The `manager.yaml` file defines a Deployment manifest used to deploy the operator.
+That manifest includes a security context that tells Kubernetes to run the pods as a specific user (uid=65532).
+OpenShift already manages the users employed to run pods which is behavior the manifest should not override, so we will remove that from the manifest.

 To do this, we can modify the `config/manager/manager.yaml` file to remove the following line:

 ```
 runAsUser: 65532
 ```

 This will enable OpenShift to run its default security constraint.
-Once you've saved the file after you've removed the `runAsUser` line, your file should look like the following:
+Once you've saved the file after you've removed the `runAsUser` line, your file should look like the following, and the same as the one in the artifacts directory:

 ```yaml
 apiVersion: v1